Rawr-T-ReXx/gameminer-faq/README_en.md

 ## Do curses or blessings affect my chance to win?

-No, it is some sort of replacement for boring reputation system).
+No, we were bored and made it as a reputation system.

-## What should I do to get banned here?
+## I want to get banned.
+How do I do that?

 These are the reasons that will get you banned:
 + Creating fake giveaways